SooryaGeorge7/Paint-In-Cafe/README.md

 ![Header mobile view](documentation/headertop-smallscreens.png)
 * For all the pages there will be a header consisting of navigation links that allow you to move from one page to another.
 * The header element will also have Cafe's logo and name on far left.
 When hovered over, the cursor becomes pointer and allows you to press the logo and name which then takes you directly to return to home page of cafe website.
-* For smaller screen the navigation links appear when you press on toggler button that is displayed as 3 red bars top right on the smaller screen.
+* For smaller screen the navigation links appear when you press on toggler button that is displayed as 3 bars or hamburger toggler top right on the smaller screen.

 ![Nav links](documentation/navlinks-smallscreen.png)
 ![Nav links](documentation/navlinks-largescreens.png)